vmwarecode/Provisioning-Additional-Disks-with-vRA8-with-Ordered-MountPoints-or-Drive-Letters/developer.vmware.com.md

-# vRA8OrderedDisks

-## Provisioning Additional Disks with vRA8 with Ordered MountPoints or Drive Letters

-The title above is a vRA/vRO packaged solution available for download on [developer.vmware.com](https://developer.vmware.com/samples/7490/provisioning-additional-disks-with-vra8-with-ordered-mountpoints-or-drive-letters) by Jim Sadlek to solve the ordered disk KB problem known between vRA and vCenter.
-<br/><br/><br/>
 ## Background

 [Provisioning Additional Disks with vRA8](https://confluence.pscoe.vmware.com/display/KB/2020/04/10/Provisioning+Additional+Disks+with+vRA8) is an article on Confluence internal to Vmware's Professional Services Center of Engineering site.
 Here's an extract from that page that summarizes the deficiency in vRA 8.